 Frequently Asked Questions for Children

-As a parent, you recognize the potential of your child better than anyone.
+As a parent or guardian, you recognize the potential of your child better than anyone.
 By giving your child the opportunity to be part of Big Brothers Big Sisters, you’re starting them down a path to an even brighter, more promising future.

 What is a "Big"?

-• Bigs are volunteer mentors, who are mostly ages 18+ come from diverse backgrounds just like our Littles.
+• Bigs are volunteer mentors, who are mostly over the age of 18 and come from diverse backgrounds just like our Littles.

 What is a "Little"?